Northwest Michigan 4-H Livestock Council

 • Locate your stall

-• Lay a board about 4x7 with holes drilled in it for drainage, and prepare with sawdust.
+• Lay a board about 4x7 or stall Mat and cover with sawdust.

 • Decorate your Stalls (much easier to do before the calf arrives)